hyper-object/2026-ICASSP-SPGC/README.md

    - Track 2: https://www.kaggle.com/competitions/2026-icassp-hyper-object-challenge-track-2
 3. Download the data from Kaggle.
 4. Use this repository to load and preprocess the data for your experiments.
-5. Train your model and submit predictions to Kaggle to appear on the leaderboard.
+5. Train your model and submit predictions (on private testing data) to Kaggle to appear on the leaderboard.

 ## Quick Start